segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 ### Sample App

 CleverTap has created a sample iOS application that integrates CleverTap using Segment.
-Check it out at the [Github repo](https://github.com/CleverTap/clevertap-segment-ios/tree/master/Example).
+Check it out at the [GitHub repo](https://github.com/CleverTap/clevertap-segment-ios/tree/master/Example).

 ## Server-Side